CSS to Hide Title

 The Financial Aid Office has general administrative authority over student employment, determines student eligibility to work, and initiates the forms to place students on payroll.
 This office also verifies state and federal compliance towards affirmative action and equal opportunity guidelines, monitors for equitable wage rates, ensures appropriate earning conditions and restrictions are maintained, and reviews university records to ensure that students maintain proper credit loads.
 This office is delegated the authority to terminate employment of students in instances of program abuse.

-A full list of student employment opportunities is available in the Student Employment/Financial Aid Office or on the On-Line Job Board available on the Financial Aid website.
+A full list of student employment opportunities are available on the On-Line Job Board available on the Financial Aid website.

 Federal Work-Study is one of the Title IV federal financial aid programs, which consists of funds given to the educational institution to help create jobs.
 A qualified student is allocated an amount of money that the student can earn during the academic year.
 In order to qualify for this program, the student must complete a Free Application for Federal Student Aid (FAFSA) to determine need.